 Keep a neutral spine

 You want to maintain a neutral spine throughout the stance holding exercise.
 This means being mindful not to bend or lean forward, backward or to the sides.
 Leaning in any direction places pressure on the hips and knees, and should be avoided to prevent strain, inflammation or injury.
+In case you see some difference like skin rashes from work or any other harm, you can claim and demand for a medical compensation.

 In this video, the hands are held together at mid chest with elbows held inward.
 This arm position helps the back muscles stay erect.
 If you hold your arms apart or elbows outward, your body will tend to lean forward.